• Skip to primary navigation

 • Recipe

 Here in the south, potatoes are the number 1 holiday side dish!
 White or sweet potatoes are the most popular choice.
-Southern sweet potato casserole is always a top pick!
-Other classic sides include Cornbread Dressing, Green Bean Casserole, Corn, Macaroni and Cheese, Squash Casserole, and Rolls.
+Old Fashioned Sweet Potato Casserole is always a top pick!
+Serve it alongside other classic sides such as Cornbread Sausage Dressing, Velveeta Green Bean Casserole, Jiffy Corn Casserole, 4-Ingredient Mac and Cheese.

 Why We Love This Casserole

-For this reason, just a spoonful should be all you need 🙂 This casserole makes 9 servings, but with smaller portions, you could get a couple more out of it.
+For this reason, just a spoonful should be all you need (I always get tempted to put more on my plate, ha!).
+This casserole makes 9 servings, but with smaller portions, you could get a couple more out of it.

 As mentioned above, there are SO many variations for this recipe.
 Some have marshmallows and some have raisins.
 Some have sweet potato slices and some have mashed sweet potatoes.
-This southern sweet potato casserole uses mashed sweet potatoes and that's why it's so creamy and smooth!
+This version uses mashed sweet potatoes and that's why it's so creamy and velvety smooth!

 Some recipes use fresh ingredients and some use canned.
 So if you're undecided about which one to choose, I highly urge you to give this recipe a try!